ucan-wg/invocation/README.md

 # 0 Abstract

-UCAN Invocation defines a format for expressing the intention to execute delegated UCAN capabilities, the attested receipts from an execution, and how to extend computation via promise pipelining.
+UCAN Invocation defines a format for expressing the intention to execute delegated UCAN capabilities, and the attested receipts from an execution.

 ## Language